5 Steps to the Perfect Wedding Photo Album

 • Couple with parents

-• Couple with the bride's immediate family
+• Couple with the each immediate family

-If you want shots of other groupings, by all means add them to your list -- though most photographers will tell you, the shorter the sessions, the fresher the photos.
+If you want shots of other groupings, by all means add them to your list—though most photographers will tell you, the shorter the sessions, the fresher the photos.

-Step 3: Get a Balance of Black-and-White
+Step 3: Get a Balance of Black and White

 Though it's less of a planning issue with digital photography, it's nice to think ahead on how to get a nice mix of color and black-and-white photos.
-Detail shots (like the embroidery on your gown or your wedding rings) work well in black-and-white, but you'll definitely want to capture the flowers, cake and decor in full color.
+Detail shots (like the embroidery on your gown or your wedding rings) work well in black and white, but you'll definitely want to capture the flowers, cake and décor in full color.